-The LV MBAV (LV = low-visibility, MBAV = Modular Body Armor Vest, a type of soft armor) is a slick plate carrier made by Crye Precision.
+The LV MBAV (LV = low-visibility, MBAV = Modular Body Armor Vest, a type of soft armor [1]) is a slick plate carrier made by Crye Precision.
 The carrier heavily uses Tweave 520E Durastretch material for the plate covers, 500D cordura for the sections requiring reinforcement, and Hypalon for the shoulder straps and cummerbund front section.
-The result is a lightweight, scaleable plate carrier that can be tailored for a variety of missions from overt direct action to covert plainclothes operations.
-The LV MBAV’s most famous users include MARSOC/Marine Raiders (Khaki color) and Army Special Forces and Rangers (Multicam).
+The result is a lightweight, scalable plate carrier that can be tailored for a variety of missions from overt direct action to covert plainclothes operations.
+The LV MBAV’s most famous users include MARSOC/Marine Raiders (Khaki color)[2] and Army Special Forces and Rangers (Multicam)[3].
 More users may come to light given that this carrier is still being used at the present (2020).

 Sample 1: Khaki Color